matplotlib/matplotlib/doc/users/interactive_guide.rst

 Command Prompt Integration
 ==========================

 So far, so good.
-We have the REPL (like the IPthon terminal) that lets us interactively send things code to the interpreter and get results back.
+We have the REPL (like the IPython terminal) that lets us interactively send things code to the interpreter and get results back.
 We also have the GUI toolkit that run an event loop waiting for user input and let up register functions to be run when that happens.
 However, if we want to do both we have a problem: the prompt and the GUI event loop are both infinite loops that each think *they* are in charge!
-In order for both the prompt and the GUI widows to be responsive we need a method to allow the loops to 'timeshare' :
+In order for both the prompt and the GUI windows to be responsive we need a method to allow the loops to 'timeshare' :

 1. let the GUI main loop block the python process when you want